-In 2022 the Group developed a new five-year strategic plan covering the period 2023 - 2027 which includes three key objectives
+The Group developed a new five-year strategic plan covering the period 2023 - 2027 which commenced on 1 July 2022.
+Through local Christian partners the organisation has focused its work in order to achieve the greatest impact.

-- Economic Dignity for All.
-TAI target global and local barriers to equality so that women and youth are empowered, and all people can experience economic dignity and flourish as God intends. - Participation for All.
+• Economic Dignity for All.

+TAI target global and local barriers to equality so that women and youth are empowered, and all people can experience economic dignity and flourish as God intends.

+• Participation for All.

-TAI stand with children, youth and women as they grow into agent of change in their communities and create opportunities for all people to participate and flourish as God intends.
+TAI stand with children, youth and women as they grow into bold agents of change in their communities and teach others to diversify income streams, improve agricultural practices and promote education and human rights.

-Resilient communities.
+• Resilient communities.

-TAI respond to the vulnerabilities and build local capacity to withstand shocks such as disasters, global pandemics (COVID-19), climate change, conflict and displacement, so that communities experience greater resilience and continue to flourish as God intends.
+TAI respond to the vulnerabilities and needs caused by disaster and crises.
+Build local capacity to withstand shocks, such as disasters, global pandemics (COVID-19), climate change, conflict and displacement, so that communities experience greater resilience and continue to flourish as God intends.